 Accept 2 week delay to the baseline schedule.

 Impact: project business benefits ($250k ROI p/a) delayed by 2 weeks.

 This is a direct loss of $9.6k of operational savings.

 Retain the planned lead time of 1 week.

 Stakeholders to approve process exemption from 3 week lead time.

-Risk: additional risk to operational stability of banking infrastructure, as the upgrade will take place outside of change management recommendations.
+Risk: additional risk to operational stability of banking infrastructure, as the upgrade will take place outside of